 What are GBL Foundation grants?

 GBL Foundation grants provide up to $500 in reimbursement for future activities related to youth volunteerism.
 Examples of projects that may qualify for a grant include trash pickup, maintaining neighborhood parks, cleaning homes for the elderly, assisting at hospitals or nursing homes, working on recycling projects, and others.
 Importantly, only future projects can receive grants, and grant funds are disbursed only after the proposed project is completed and an Activity Completion Form has been submitted.

-- Cherry Street Youth Center students cleaned and cared for animals at the local animal shelter.
+- Cherry Street Youth Center middle-school students baked and delivered cupcakes to local civil servants.